Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's

 Whether as a pet, in a zoological facility, or even in a so-called animal "sanctuary", it’s now a common opinion that “wild” animals do not belong in captivity.

-While it is true that not all species fare well in human care, there are undomesticated animal species that breed and seem to adapt well to zoos that are being proclaimed to be suffering.
+While it is true that not all species fare well in human care, there are undomesticated animal species that breed and seem to adapt well to zoos that are said to be suffering.

 At best, those who are anti-captivity feel anything unnatural is inherently bad for animals.
 Ex-Sea World trainer Kim Ashdown, featured in the documentary Blackfish states:

 “I think containment for entertainment is on its way out.
 If not this generation, then at least the next."

 Opinions regarding the subject vary tremendously, but for the most part, animals perceived as inherently wild or undomesticated are considered to be animals that can only live "free".

 Yet, nearly everyone who believes this philosophy feels differently about more traditionally kept animals.